Calfresh Fruit and Veggie EBT Incentives: Frequently Asked Questions

 What is happening to the CalFresh Fruit and Veggie EBT Pilot at Santa Fe?

-Funds for Double Up Food Bucks are from a different California Department and program so they will not be affected.
-Because of this, Double Up Food Bucks will be able to continue at La Princesa stores.
+Funds for Double Up Food Bucks come from a different California government organization and program so they will not be affected.
+Double Up Food Bucks will continue at La Princesa stores.

 Will this affect the Double Up Food Bucks program at La Princesa?

-No, the Double Up Food Bucks program at La Princesa stores will not be affected.
-This program will continue without pause after January 31.
+No, the Double Up Food Bucks program at La Princesa stores will not be affected in Summer 2026.

-Will the CalFresh Fruit and Veggie EBT Pilot Program restart?
+Will the CalFresh Fruit and Veggie EBT Pilot Program restart after Summer 2026?

 When will we know if the program starts again?

-We won't know until the state budget is approved in July 2025.
-To stay informed visit: www.DoubleUpCA.org
+We won't know until the state budget is approved in July 2026.
+To stay informed visit: California Department of Social Services CalFresh Fruit and Veggie Pilot Program

 My family needs more resources.
 What do we do?